District of Columbia Water and Sewer Authority

-The District of Columbia Water and Sewer Authority (DC Water) provides drinking water, sewage collection and sewage treatment for the District of Columbia, in the United States.
-The utility also provides wholesale wastewater treatment services to several adjoining municipalities in Maryland and Virginia, and maintains more than 9,000 public fire hydrants in the District of Columbia.
-DC Water was created in 1996 when the District Government and the U.S. federal government established it as an independent authority of the District government.
+The District of Columbia Water and Sewer Authority (DC Water) provides drinking water, sewage collection, and sewage treatment for Washington, D.C.
+The utility also provides wholesale wastewater treatment services to several adjoining municipalities in Maryland and Virginia, and maintains more than 9,000 public fire hydrants in Washington, D.C.

+DC Water was founded in 1996 when the city government and the U.S. federal government established it as an independent authority of the city's government.

 Service area

 DC Water provides more than 600,000 residents, 16.6 million annual visitors, and 700,000 people employed in the District of Columbia with water, sewage collection, and treatment.
 The agency also provides wholesale wastewater treatment for 1.6 million people in Montgomery and Prince George's counties in Maryland, and Fairfax and Loudoun counties in Virginia.

 History

 Drinking water

 In 1852, Congress commissioned the construction of an aqueduct system to provide a reliable supply of drinking water to the city from the Potomac River.
 The US Army Corps of Engineers designed and built the Washington Aqueduct, which began full operation in 1864.
 Filtration plants were added to the system in the 20th century.